rango-exchange/rango-sdk/README.md

 [![npm version](https://badge.fury.io/js/rango-sdk.svg)](https://badge.fury.io/js/rango-sdk)
 [![license](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/rango-exchange/rango-sdk/blob/master/LICENSE)

-This is the first phase of Rango SDK which only wraps Rest API calls.
-In the next phase, we will handle connecting to the wallet providers.

 > **WARNING:** The Rango SDK is still beta.
 Please use it on your own risk.

 ## Installation